 The Bodhisatta was once an ascetic.
 His lived in a forest and had a pigeon, snake, jackal, and bear as neighbors who used to come listen to him preach.
-One day these animals went out seeking food and suffered misfortune, and afterward they each went to the Bodhisatta’s hut.
+One day while these animals were out seeking food, each suffered misfortune; afterward they went to the Bodhisatta’s hut.

 While the pigeon and his mate were foraging, a hawk swept in and carried her off and ate her.
 The pigeon was tormented by his loss and decided to not eat again until he had learned to subdue his desire.